sharanggupta/eazybank/deploy/helm/README.md

 ### Data Persistence

 Database PVCs are configured with:
-- `whenDeleted: Retain` - PVC survives `helm uninstall`
+- `whenDeleted: Retain` — PVC survives `helm uninstall`
-- `whenScaled: Retain` - PVC survives pod scale-down
+- `whenScaled: Retain` — PVC survives pod scale-down
-- Automatic snapshots recommended for backups

 ### Security

 - Passwords stored as Kubernetes Secrets (not ConfigMaps)
-- Never commit real passwords - use `__PLACEHOLDER__` syntax
+- Never commit real passwords — use `__PLACEHOLDER__` syntax
-- Each service isolated: separate namespace, separate database
+- Each service isolated: separate database
-- RBAC least-privilege recommended
+- Backend services use ClusterIP — not externally accessible
+- Only the gateway is exposed via NodePort

 ### Scaling